 Simple English definitions for legal terms

-Read a random definition: forced exile
+Read a random definition: right of reentry

 A letter of credence is a document that proves a diplomat is authorized to represent their country in another country.
 It is like a letter of introduction that shows the diplomat is trustworthy and has the support of their government.
 The letter is given to the government of the country where the diplomat is going to work.
 It is also called letters of credence or LC/LC.